 Private Breast Ultrasound

-Private breast ultrasound - Breast lumps are very common and the breast scan is the easiest and fastest way to evaluate these lumps.
+Private breast ultrasound - Breast lumps are very common and the private breast scan is the easiest and fastest way to evaluate these lumps.
 The breast scan uses sound waves to produce pictures of the internal structures of the breast.
 It is primarily used to help diagnose breast lumps or other abnormalities your doctor may have found during a physical exam, mammogram or breast MRI.
 Ultrasound scans are safe, noninvasive and do not use ionizing radiation.

-Reasons for having a private breast scan:
+Reasons for having a private breast ultrasound: